CSC207-UofT/course-project-8-musketeers/phase0/progress_report.md

 *What each group member has been working on and plans to work on next?*

-AST/Expression implementation: Dihan, Rishibh, Ted
+AST/Backend.Expression implementation: Dihan, Rishibh, Ted

-- Creating the Expression class that represents a given function as an abstract syntax tree.
+- Creating the Backend.Expression class that represents a given function as an abstract syntax tree.

-- For a given input string representing an expression, creating the ExpressionReader and ExpressionCreator classes to build the function AST.
+- For a given input string representing an expression, creating the Backend.ExpressionReader and Backend.ExpressionCreator classes to build the function AST.

 - To-do